Maine's 2nd congressional district: History

 Until the Missouri Compromise was reached in 1820, Maine was a part of Massachusetts as the District of Maine.
-When it became a state in 1820, Maine had seven congressional districts credited to it (Massachusetts including Maine had been given 20 districts after the 1810 Census).
+When it became a state in 1820, Maine had seven congressional districts credited to it (Massachusetts including Maine had been given 20 districts after the 1810 census).
 Since Maine became a state, all but two districts have been reallocated to other states.

 In 2018, the district became the first in the United States to elect the ranked choice winner over the first-past-the-post winner, after a referendum in 2016 changed Maine's electoral system from the latter system to the former.
 Incumbent representative Bruce Poliquin won a plurality of the first preference votes.
 However, the second and third preferences from two independent candidates flowed overwhelmingly to Jared Golden, allowing him to win with 50.6% of the vote once all preferences were distributed.

 Historically, the district has tended to keep its incumbents regardless of party.
 When Golden defeated two-term Republican incumbent Bruce Poliquin in 2018, it was the first time an incumbent had lost reelection in the district since 1916.
 Since 1965, the district's representatives have frequently sought statewide office.
 Three U.S. senators (Democrat William Hathaway and Republicans William Cohen and Olympia Snowe), one governor (Democrat John Baldacci), and one nominee for governor (Democrat Mike Michaud) all previously held the seat.
 Due to its size, the district's congressman is usually reckoned as a statewide figure; its footprint includes portions of all three television markets anchored in the state.

+The boundaries of the district are open for reconsideration in light of population shifts revealed by the decennial US census.
+Until 2011, Maine's constitution provided for the state to reapportion the congressional districts based on census data every ten years beginning in 1983, meaning that Maine redrew their districts after most states, who typically redraw them in time for the congressional election taking place immediately after the release of census data.
+However, a federal lawsuit filed in March 2011 led to a requirement that Maine speed up its redistricting process.
+As such, Maine's congressional map was redrawn in time for both the 2012 and 2022 congressional elections.

 Composition

-The boundaries of the District are open for reconsideration in light of population shifts revealed by the decennial US Census.
-Until 2011, Maine's constitution provided for the state to reapportion the Congressional districts based on census data every ten years beginning in 1983, which would have meant that the state was next due to consider redistricting in 2013.
-However, a federal lawsuit filed in March 2011 led to a requirement that Maine speed up its redistricting process.
-Maine state legislators approved new boundaries on September 27, 2011.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and municipalities: